-Eligibility: -Applicants must have a documented [...]
+Applicants must have a documented disability, be [...]
 More

 The Student Opportunity Scholarship program serves Presbyterian Church (U.S.A.) college students by providing need-based aid for sophomores, juniors, and seniors who are full-time, first-degree students attending accredited institutions in the United States.
 Student Opportunity Scholarship applicants will explore who God created them to be in a series of essay questions intended for students to [...]
 More

 The Rainbow Business & Professional Association Scholarship Fund, Inc. was to award is students who have worked to foster diversity, end bullying and discrimination or otherwise advocated on behalf of LGBT issues in their schools and communities.
 For more information or to apply, please visit the scholarship provider's website. [...]
 More

 Merit scholarships are awarded on the basis of academic achievement to entering full-time, first-year, and transfer students seeking degrees.
 Students are notified of their eligibility by the Office of Admission at the time of their acceptance.
 The designation of a merit scholarship remains in effect for up to four years of undergraduate study, provided the student maintains the minimum renewal [...]
 More